 - Keep an eye out for the festival on the official Goa Tourism site.
 It is generally, celebrated on 31st July every year.

 - One can buy flowers and cucumbers at the Santana Church itself.
-The same are quite reasonably priced.
+The same is quite reasonably priced.

 - Remember to tour the church after you are done with the festival.
 It is quite an experience.